Palmerston North–Gisborne Line: Motive power

 Steam locomotives operated most trains on the PNGL until the 1960s, when all passenger duties were taken by railcars and remaining trains were dieselised.
-The earliest motive power was provided by D and then by F class tank locomotives.
+In 1921 the earliest motive power was said to be provided by D and then by F class tank locomotives.
+However Class D arrived in 1874, whereas Neilsen provided two locomotives for the Napier and Pakipaki line in 1873 and an early photo labelled 'Napier Railway Station' shows a Class C engine.
 J class tender locomotives were introduced for the Napier Express upon its commencement and were later augmented by N class locomotives.
 The Ns sometimes worked in conjunction with members of the M class, and after the acquisition of the WMR, the U^{D} class also saw some use on the PNGL, especially on the Napier Express.
 The use of A class locomotives allowed timetables to be quickened in 1914; this again occurred with the introduction of the A^{B} class in 1925 and the K and J^{A} classes after World War II.
 B^{B} class locomotives were employed on the Manawatū Gorge stretch during the 1930s.
 On the line to Gisborne, locomotives of the A^{A}, J^{B}, and X classes were also employed.
 A last J^{A}-hauled train ran from Napier to Gisborne on 7 October 1966.

 Steam was fully replaced by diesel motive power in 1966, with D^{A} class locomotives predominant.
 By the 1980s, the DF class had been introduced, the use of the underpowered DBR class had caused some tardy operation of the Endeavour, and the DA class was withdrawn by the late 1980s.
 During the 1990s, the DX and DC class locomotives were regularly used on the PNGL; the damage caused by Cyclone Bola meant that when repair work was undertaken, clearances were improved and the DX class were authorised to operate to Gisborne from September 1988.
 In the 2020s the dominant form of motive power on the PNGL is the DL class, with some services hauled by DF class locomotives and mainline shunts by DSG class locomotives.